Impact of the COVID-19 pandemic on education: Private schools in the United States

-One effect of the COVID-19 outbreak in the United States has come in the form of increases in private school enrollment.
-Many parents seeking out private school instruction need a place to send their child due to the parents need to work outside of the home.
-Despite the high cost of private schools, parents find that the tuition cost to be worth it.
+One effect of the COVID-19 outbreak in the United States was in the form of increases in private school enrollment.
+Many parents who sought out private school instruction needed a place to send their child due to the parents need to work outside of the home.

 An unintended consequence of this migration to private schooling is the widening inequality gap between families that can afford private school tuition and those who cannot.
-These families often have their children at home in virtual learning environments.
-Issues like poor broadband connection and the inability for parents to properly support their children's learning due to lack of English language skills or work conflicts will see certain students fall behind academically.
+These families often had their children at home in virtual learning environments.
+Issues like poor broadband connection and the inability for parents to properly support their children's learning due to lack of English language skills or work conflicts saw certain students fall behind academically.

 Primary and secondary schools in Kenya

 A study on "teachers' and parents' preparedness to support virtual learning during the COVID-19 pandemic in Kenya" shows that most parents and teachers were not prepared to support virtual learning.
 This issue affected all schools: public 8-4-4 schools, private 8-4-4 schools, international schools, and private schools in the country.
 This points to a weak support system for virtual education in Kenyan schools during COVID-19 outbreak affecting virtual learning delivery.